-Biden tells Western allies 'America's back'
+Biden tells Western allies: 'America's back'

 "America is back" to help Europe protect herself against Russian aggression, US president Joe Biden has said in a keynote foreign policy speech.